Mflixit/MREG/README.md

 2 computers 1 domain 2 subdomains 2 certs....but different ones, does that matter? it should if we are exploting subdomain readablity of cookies for session data?

+smtp might be  inscure but we can use it on internal network only, firewall external